Seasonal depression, easy fatigue, inexplicable soreness… The body sends out 6 signals to tell you “lack of vitamin D” | Vogue Taiwan

 What happens if you are deficient in vitamin D?

 Vitamin D deficiency can affect both physical and mental health.
-We’ve all heard about osteoporosis, but “vitamin D deficiency” is also associated with many problems, to name just three: poor immunity, depression and back pain.
+We’ve all heard regarding osteoporosis, but “vitamin D deficiency” is also associated with many problems, to name just three: poor immunity, depression and back pain.
 “The impact is comprehensive, ranging from autoimmune symptoms, COVID-19, cancer to overall immunity, hormonal health to mood disorders.”
 High blood pressure, diabetes, fibromyalgia, neuropathy such as multiple sclerosis, etc. Associated with vitamin D deficiency.

 What are the symptoms of vitamin D deficiency?